TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 .. tip::

     You can control this behavior.
-If you set the option ``config.sys_language_mode`` to ``strict`` in the
-    TypoScript configuration, then only these objects are shown, which really have content in the frontend language.
+If you configure the site to strict language mode, then only those objects are shown, which really have content in the frontend language.
 More information for this you will find in the *Frontend Localization Guide* of the *Core Documentation*.